Greenlawn Cemetery (Indianapolis, Indiana): Closure

+Greenlawn is memorialized in the Pioneer Cemetery section of Crown Hill Cemetery, pictured in 2022.

 General Ordinance, No. 15, 1890, passed by the Indianapolis Common Council on March 21, 1890, closed Greenlawn Cemetery to all new ground or vault burials.
 Those who defied this ordinance could have been fined up to $100.
 In the 1890s, Greenlawn was in a poor state as a result of overcrowding, vandalism, and surrounding industrialization making it a less-than-ideal burying ground.
 However, with Greenlawn's closure there also came a fear of inequity for lower income plot purchasers due to Crown Hill's higher plot prices.
-Bodies were being relocated by families with the financial means, the government, and the heirs of Edwin J. Peck (owners of the North Burying Ground) to plots in Crown Hill Cemetery, Floral Park Cemetery and Holy Cross Cemetery.
+Bodies were being relocated by families with the financial means, the government, and the heirs of Edwin J. Peck (owners of the North Burying Ground) to plots in Crown Hill Cemetery, Floral Park Cemetery, and Holy Cross Cemetery.
 During the relocation process, it was discovered that some of the graves had been robbed at some point, with the bodies being stolen, likely for use as subjects for examination and dissection at area medical schools.

-While many of the bodies were said to have been removed, an indeterminate amount remained and there were still plots owned by living purchasers.
+While many of the bodies were said to have been removed, an indeterminate number remained and there were still plots owned by living purchasers.
 After the cemetery's closure, there were also legal discussions about turning the area into a park without reinterring the remaining bodies.
-When the city took over the section of Greenlawn that had been given by Peck, intending to make it a part of their plans for a Greenlawn Park, the heirs of Edward J. Peck filed a suit for the land.
+When the city took over the section of Greenlawn that had been given by Peck, intending to make it a part of their plans for a Greenlawn Park, the Peck's heirs filed a suit for the land.
 The original contracts for Peck's section of Greenlawn stated that if the land ceased functioning as a cemetery, the property would be returned to Peck's heirs.
 The remaining bodies in this section were removed to Crown Hill by Peck's heirs.